jazdzyk/putas/README.md

 Currently, the biggest feature that this repo offers is a `task_master` module which primarily handles task management in the project.

-Additional features are `terminal_args` which makes command line arguments parsing much nicer and some `pandas` utils.
+Additional features are `terminal_args` which makes command line arguments parsing much nicer and some `structs` utils.

 To take advantage of what we offer, you need to first install the `easy_python` package.
 We recommend doing it in a virtual environment.